devassistant/devassistant/docs/user_documentation.rst

 Preparing Environment
 ~~~~~~~~~~~~~~~~~~~~~

-Developer Assistant can set up environment and install dependencies for
+DevAssistant can set up environment and install dependencies for
 executing aribtrary tasks or development of already existing project located
 in a remote SCM (e.g. Github).
 For custom projects created
 by DevAssistant, you can use the ``custom`` assistant::